For ndis plan managers

 Where the line sits, and why it holds

 This is registered, regulated work, and the boundary is firm.
-Plan managers are registered providers under the NDIS Act, bound by the NDIA Pricing Arrangements and the conduct and conflict-of-interest rules of the Quality and Safeguards Commission.
-A VA processes and prepares within policy; it does not approve a payment outside the plan, does not make a funding-eligibility or reasonable-and-necessary judgement, and does not give financial advice.
+Plan managers are registered providers under the NDIS Act, bound by the NDIA Pricing Arrangements and Price Limits and the conduct and conflict-of-interest rules of the Quality and Safeguards Commission, and any Medicare or DVA claiming is bound by the Services Australia rules for those programs.
+A VA processes and prepares within policy; it does not approve a payment outside the plan, does not choose item numbers, does not make a funding-eligibility or reasonable-and-necessary judgement, and does not give financial advice.
 The conflict-of-interest and participant-choice rules are built into the brief, so a VA never steers and always escalates anything that touches choice or a related-provider question.
 The registered manager decides; the VA does the volume around the decision.

 If you also deliver other NDIS supports, the broader NDIS providers page covers support coordination, SIL and support work, and where your participants are in allied health, the allied health page covers that admin.
 The 2026 cost breakdown puts numbers on the spend.